Select your language

 Online reviews praise the location’s great drink selection, accessibility, and friendly staff.

-Glass House is a multidisciplinary experience like no other.
+The Common Press is a multidisciplinary experience like no other.
 This new, buzzy LGBTQ+ venue at 118 Bethnal Green Rd is made up of three spaces: a bookshop café, a multimedia events space, and a bar.

 Led by Glass House Projects, this establishment welcomes London’s diverse creative and queer community.